Linagliptin and Metformin

 Gastrointestinal: Diarrhea (6%), decreased appetite, nausea, pancreatitis, vomiting

 <1% (limited to important or life-threatening): Severe arthralgia (FDA Safety Alert, Aug 28, 2015)

 Concerns related to adverse effects:

-• Arthralgia: Severe and disabling arthralgia has been reported with DPP-IV inhibitor use; onset may occur within one day to years after treatment initiation and may resolve with discontinuation of therapy.
-Some patients may experience a recurrence of symptoms if DPP-IV inhibitor therapy resumed.
-Discontinue use if severe joint pain results from DPP-IV inhibitor therapy.
+• Arthralgia: Severe and disabling arthralgia has been reported with DPP-4 inhibitor use; onset may occur within one day to years after treatment initiation and may resolve with discontinuation of therapy.
+Some patients may experience a recurrence of symptoms if DPP-4 inhibitor therapy resumed.
+Discontinue use if severe joint pain results from DPP-4 inhibitor therapy.

 • Pancreatitis: Cases of acute pancreatitis, including fatalities, have been reported with linagliptin.
 Monitor for signs/symptoms of pancreatitis; discontinue use immediately if pancreatitis is suspected and initiate appropriate management.
 Use with caution in patients with a history of pancreatitis as it is not known if this population is at greater risk.